-Any risk identified ≥15 must be escalated for consideration by the Trust Executive Group via Risk Management Board on to the Corporate Risk Register.

-All risks identified ≥15 within the Corporate Risk Register will require a supporting action plan to ensure that the risk is managed to an acceptable level.
+Any risk identified ≥ 12 must be escalated to the Risk Management Board for scrutiny.
+All risks identified ≥ 15 within the Trust Risk Register (TRR15+) will require a supporting action plan to ensure that the risk is managed to a level that can be tolerated.
 The action plans must be monitored by the Lead Director within the Division or Directorate